aquariumbio/aquarium/doc/API.md

 requests all items whose id is 123, which should result in no more than one item.
 If no "where" field is specified, the request returns all models (unless a limit is specified, as below).

+To retrieve multiple rows which satisfy a given set of conditions, use an array in your "where" hash.

+	"run" : {
+			"method": "find",
+			"args": {
+				"model": "item",
+				"where": { "id": [123,124] }
+			}
+		}
+This will return two items: one with the ID 123 and the other with the ID 124, provided they exist.

 **<tt>includes</tt>**: Which associations to include.
 For example,

     run: {